nil-2025/azure-artifact-test/README.md

 # This repo will be used as a sample project for Azure DevOps

-Post-deployment inline script in the Release pipeline cp -rf /home/site/wwwroot/package/* /home/site/wwwroot/
+Post-deployment inline script in the Release pipeline: cp -rf /home/site/wwwroot/package/* /home/site/wwwroot/

 Note: You must set the app settings as below to disable all file caching:

-WEBSITE_DYNAMIC_CACHE=0
+WEBSITE_DYNAMIC_CACHE=0,
 WEBSITE_LOCAL_CACHE_OPTION=Never

 Build Pipeline YAML code: